Welcome to The Storied Recipe!

 - According to this article from Mercury News, lamb is the more authentic and traditional choice of protein.
 If you choose lamb, choose a cut on the bone, like lamb shoulder or lamb shanks.

 - Before potatoes were introduced in the 16th century, the Irish depended on grains.
-Barley would have been included in the earliest versions stew, over 600 years ago.
+Barley would have been included in the earliest versions of stew, over 600 years ago.
 Here’s a recipe from We Love Donegal that incorporates this ancient grain into their recipe.

 - If you must add more ingredients, add similar ingredients – root vegetables like parsnips. rutabagas.
 I did find cabbage in a variety of Irish recipes.